tfpauly/privacy-proxy/draft-pauly-httpbis-geoip-hint.md

 feeds that often come with limitations such as outdated IP-to-location mappings and ongoing maintenance costs.

-The mechanism by which the client determines its geolocation is beyond the scope of this document.
-However, the geolocation should still be derived from the IP address.
+The client MUST determine geolocation via a cooperating server that performs a geo-IP database lookup of the client's IP address.
+Geolocation MUST NOT be derived from GPS or any method that provides more specificity than the information obtainable from the client's IP address.

-This draft doesn’t eliminate the need for IP Geolocation, but adds an additional source of information for many use cases.
+This draft doesn’t eliminate the need for IP-based geolocation, but adds an additional source of information for many use cases.
 See {{sec-considerations}}
 for more discussion.

 ## Requirements